ionic-team/ionic-docs/versioned_docs/version-v5/troubleshooting/runtime.md

 @Component({
   selector: 'my-component',
   template: 'Hello World',
-  providers: [MyService] // <-- Creates a new instance of MyService :( })                       // Unnecessary because MyService is in App's providers class MyComp {
+  providers: [MyService], // <-- Creates a new instance of MyService :( }) // Unnecessary because MyService is in App's providers class MyComp {
   // id is 1, s is a different MyService instance than MyApp constructor(s: MyService) {